dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The library referenced in a `library augment` directive does not have an `import augment` directive pointing back to this augmentation.

+*   The same augmentation library is applied more than once. *In other words, you can't have redundant `import augment` directives that point to the same library.*

 Since the main library and its augmentation both point to each other, these rules imply that a given augmentation file can only be used to augment a single library.